HilalSener/Java-Example/README.md

 # Java-Example

-This project consists of various java samples,
+This project consists of various java samples.

 Topics;